tinted-theming/base24/styling.md

 ### Normal elements

 Ordinary text uses foreground base05 and background base00.
-Choose these colours for _high_ legibility, as the user does most of the reading and writing with these colours.
+Choose these colors for _high_ legibility, as the user does most of the reading and writing with these colors.

 Compositors and display managers use foreground base00 and background base01 or base05 to label normal unfocused workspaces, clients, and tabs, as well as for the borders of those elements.

 ### Focus elements

-These colours indicate where the user is currently interacting.
+These colors indicate where the user is currently interacting.

 Text editors use foreground base05 and background base01 to indicate the current line.